junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "Cas, how long?"
 Dean snaps.

-Castiel answers: "Three years."
+"Three years so far."

 Dean wipes his face, exhaling deeply.
 "Three years, for Christ's sake."
 He doesn't know what to make of it.

 Only after a couple of minutes is he able to speak again: "What happened in those three years?
-In the life that asshole Gabriel made him believe is true?"
+In the life that asshole Gabriel made him believe is true?
+It's like Mystery Spot all over again and worse."

 "We were fighting Lucifer and the Apocalypse, then Sam jumped into the Cage with Lucifer.
 His soul was locked with the Devil for an entire year because I went bad, saved his body without his soul.
-Then he suffered a lot from a broken wall, and I broke the Purgatory and let Leviathans out.
-You saved the world again, except..."
+Then he suffered a lot from a broken wall in his head, and I broke the Purgatory and let Leviathans out.
+We saved the world again, except..."
 He pauses again.

 "Except what, Cas?"
 Dean doesn't realize his knuckles are white from grabbing the wheel tight now.
-"Why is Sam in Kermit, Texas?"
+"Why is Sam stopped in Kermit, Texas?"

-"He believes you and me are dead now, and he's moving in with a girl called Amelia, not hunting anymore."
+"He believes you and me are dead now, and he's moving in with a girl named Amelia, not hunting anymore."
 Castiel tells him in a quiet voice.

 "Retired.
 So he's heartbroken and retired."
+Dean winces.
+"Is that girl even real?
+How do you know *we* are in the real world?"

+"That imposes an interesting philosophical question of 'what is real' --" Castiel answers contemplatively.

+"Alright, I'll have to stop you there."
+Dean cuts his words, "You said 'mostly' in his mind, not 'everything', so it means not all is his hallucination?
+Any idea how big of a 'most' we're working with?"

+"That depends on how good in the mood Gabriel is in, I think."

-Dean blinks, suddenly stepping on the acceleration pedal hard.
+"I don't like how it sounds.
+But fine, we'll cross that bridge when it comes."
+Dean grimaces, suddenly stepping on the acceleration pedal hard.
 "Let's get to him fast then, before he moves again or whatever.
 He'll know all those Cage stuffs are crappy illusions, everything is just made up by an assclown archangel."

 The pedal moves to the bottom without complaint, the Impala is pushed to her limit, racing on the road like cheetah on savannas.
-Dean can feel the safety belt tighten on his body, knowing exactly who's doing that.
+Dean can feel the safety belt tightened across his chest, knowing exactly who's doing that.
 He doesn't say anything.

 <br>